 - Cedarwood oil is known to promote relaxation, and can be used in several instances to calm the mind.
 For example, when your child wakes up scared after a nightmare, apply Cedar oil to the bottom of his or her feet to help promote a peaceful, settled feeling.
 When you find yourself distressed by unfamiliar situations, inhale the aroma of Cedarwood oil to promote calming emotions.
-When it comes to promoting calming, grounding feelings, Cedarwood essential oil is a helpful companion.
+When it comes to promoting calming, grounding feelings, Cedarwood oil is a helpful companion.

 - Diffusing Cedar oil in your home, office, or workspace can help promote feelings of confidence and self-esteem.
-The warm, herbaceous aroma of Cedarwood essential oil is grounding and can help evoke feelings of wellness.
+The warm, herbaceous aroma of Cedarwood oil is grounding and can help evoke feelings of wellness.
 When striving to promote confident feelings or feelings of self-esteem, diffuse two drops of Cedarwood oil with two drops of Wintergreen in the essential oil diffuser of your choice.